samueldsingh/data-engineering/interview_questions/data-structures.md

 Type conversions are useful when you need to perform operations or manipulate data of different types.
 However, it's important to ensure that the conversion is valid and makes sense in the context of your program to avoid errors or unexpected behavior.

 ### 3. Explain different operations of boolean type

+Boolean data represents a binary state, typically denoted as either true or false.
+Boolean operations allow for logical manipulation and evaluation of boolean values.
+Here are some common operations performed on boolean data:

 1. What are datatypes in Python.Explain in detail